ViniciusMartinsS/task-manager-front/README.md

 # Task Manager

-Task Manager is an application that allows you to create as much as projects you want, permitting you to trace all steps to complete the defined project
+Task Manager is an application that allows you to create as much as projects you want, permitting you to trace all steps to complete the defined project.

 ## Developer guide